 Can I check the authenticity of a Car-Pass?

-The Car-Pass is printed on special paper with a hologram and a watermark to make counterfeiting and fraud much more difficult.
+The Car-Pass is printed on special paper that contains a hologram to make counterfeiting and fraud much more difficult.
 Do you suspect your document is a forgery or the odometer readings are incorrect?
 You can scan the QR code or fill in the identifcation number here.
 What you will see on the screen should match with the data on the document.
 If this isn't the case or if you get an error message, then most probably the document is a fraud or has expired since quite some time.

 What happens to cars that have been imported from abroad?

 For imported vehicles the date of first registration in Belgium will not be filled out on the Car-Pass or will be more recent than the date of the first use.
 At the bottom of the Car-Pass is mentioned: “This used vehicle was imported from abroad."
 Car-Pass does not receive any mileage readings for the period during which it was not registered in Belgium, except for imports from the Netherlands.
 Due to the collaboration with the Dutch RDW, the mileage history recorded in the Netherlands can be shown on the Car-Pass.
 So except for Dutch cars, you need to be extra carefull when buying an imported vehicle.
 Vehicles with a well-documented and complete history will offer substantial extra value compared to vehicles with a mileage history that shows gaps.